 Did you encounter a Pokemon GO crash on your iOS device and are curious as to what might have caused it?
-If you were right in the middle of a raid battle and this happened, we and a lot of fellow iPhone users share your pain as such crash reports are becoming a very common sight these days.
-Undoubtedly this Augmented-Reality game has managed to bring millions of people in on a whimsical adventure of a lifetime, but such crashes and faster battery drains start ruining the experience for the Pokemon lovers.
+If you were right in the middle of a raid battle and this happened, a lot of fellow iPhone users and we share your pain; as such, crash reports are becoming a very common sight these days.
+Undoubtedly this Augmented-Reality game has managed to bring millions of people in on a whimsical adventure of a lifetime, but such crashes and faster battery drains start ruining the experience for Pokemon lovers.

-In this article, we will be explaining a few of the common reasons for Pokemon GO crashing on startup for iPhone devices, and providing you with a step-by-step guide to get rid of this annoying roadblock.
+In this article, we will be explaining a few of the common reasons for Pokemon GO crashing on startup for iOS 13, 14 & 15 and providing you with a step-by-step guide to get rid of this annoying roadblock.
 So let’s get started!

 - Pokemon GO keeps crashing.

 - Pokemon GO crashes when catching a Pokemon.